 The last kokako to be seen in the the East Taranaki forest was around 1989.

 Since East Taranaki Environment Trust’s inception in 2005, kokako re-establishment has been a part of our long term vision.

 In 2010 we identified a core block within our project which had suitable habitat to reintroduce kokako.
 Since then we have undertaken intensive predator control to ensure the habitat has flourished to provide a place for kokako to thrive.

-In 2017 we received confirmation from the Department of Conservation that there were birds available for translocation into our project.
+In 2018 the first 20 manu (birds) were caught on Hauturu Island and moved to our project.
+Another 20 will arrive over the next couple of years.
 This is an intensive and expensive exercise.
 We are thrilled that Methanex New Zealand have joined us as a foundation partner.
 Together we are dedicated to achieving our goal of a sustainable population in East Taranaki.

 The critical factor for successfully establishing kokako is having suitable habitat, and ensuring rat and possum populations are very low over the kokako breeding season.

 Our kokako will play a key role in ensuring we have genetic diversity in the Taranaki kokako population which is required to establish a robust, sustainable and healthy population.
 Having a diverse genetic base is critical to prevent inbreeding.